On the Resistance of Nearest Neighbor to Random Noisy Labels: Preliminaries

-Let $S_n=\{(\x_1,y_1), (\x_2,y_2),\ldots,(\x_n,y_n)\}$ be a training data, where each example is selected independently and identically (i.i.d.) according to distribution $\D$.
-However, we can not observe the true labels $y_i$ ($i\in[n]$) in the random noise model.
-Instead, each label has been flipped with a certain probability instead of seeing the true label, and training data of each class are contaminated by samples from the other class.
-Specifically, each label $y_i$ is corrupted by random noise with proportions $\tau_+$ and $\tau_-$, that is,
+Let \(S_n=\{(\x_1,y_1), (\x_2,y_2),\ldots,(\x_n,y_n)\}\) be a training data, where each example is drawn i.i.d. from distribution \(\D\).
+In the random noise model, we can not observe the true labels \(y_i\) (\(i\in[n]\)), and instead, each label has been flipped with a certain probability instead of seeing the true label, i.e., each label \(y_i\) is corrupted by random noise with proportions \(\tau_+\) and \(\tau_-\).
+Here